awei01/katsu-site-source/posts/2014-03-14-winter-movie-personas-lead-us-into-warmer-outlooks.md

 [![](http://2.bp.blogspot.com/-6KlsrJPpgPQ/UyNCWhXhI7I/AAAAAAAAUVo/0CzKS3QxjQM/s1600/ellen_blog_march-3.jpg)](http://2.bp.blogspot.com/-6KlsrJPpgPQ/UyNCWhXhI7I/AAAAAAAAUVo/0CzKS3QxjQM/s1600/ellen_blog_march-3.jpg)

 Want to know more about _The Wolf of Wall Street_ look?
 Need help fine tuning the details in your suit to make it into a power suit?
-Contact a style consultant at info@9tailors.com.
+Contact a style consultant at {{ site.emails.info }}.